geopm/theta-tutorial/QUICKSTART.md

 -------------------------------------------------------
-The first thing an HPC application user will want to do when integrating their application with the GEOPM runtime is to analyze performance of the application without modifying its source code.
-This can be accomplished by using the geopmaprun wrapper script for the ALPS aprun job launcher:
+The first thing an HPC application user will want to do when integrating their application with the GEOPM runtime is to analyze performance of the application without recompiling the application or modifying its source code.
+This can be accomplished by using the geopmaprun wrapper script for the ALPS aprun job launcher while specifying the --geopm-preload option:

     geopmagent -a monitor -p None > monitor_policy.json

-    geopmaprun -N 4 -n 8 --geopm-preload --geopm-ctl=process \
+    geopmaprun -N NUM_RANK_PER_NODE -n NUM_RANK \
+        --geopm-preload --geopm-ctl=process \
         --geopm-agent=monitor --geopm-policy=monitor_policy.json \
         --geopm-report=report.txt --geopm-trace=trace.csv \
         -- APPLICATION APP_OPTIONS

-here APPLICATION is a place holder for the path to the application of choice, and APP_OPTIONS is a place holder for the command line options for the application.
-The --geopm-preload command line option enables the GEOPM library to interpose on MPI using the PMPI interface.
-Linking directly to libgeopm has the same effect, but this method allows GEOPM to be integrated with unmodified binaries.
+Here APPLICATION is a place holder for the path to the application of choice, and APP_OPTIONS is a place holder for the command line options for the application.
+The --geopm-preload command line option enables the GEOPM library to interpose on MPI using the PMPI interface though the LD_PRELOAD mechanism.
+Linking directly to libgeopm has the same effect, but preloading GEOPM enables integratation with unmodified binaries.

 The above example uses the command line option to the launcher "--geopm-ctl=process" which launches the controller as an extra MPI process per node.
 Note that the geopmaprun command will print to standard output the interpreted command that was executed and that this output will show an extra rank per node requested.

+The primary reason for using the monitor Agent is to create report and trace files.
 The summary report will be created in the file named:

     report.txt